limjen427/CS444_Deep_Learning_for_Computer_Vision/README.md

 ## Assignments

 ### Assignment 1: Linear Classifiers
-Implementing linear classifiers(logistic regression, perceptron, SVM, softmax) and applying them to two datasets: Rice dataset (binary classification) and Fashion-MNIST (multi-class image classification).
+Implement linear classifiers(logistic regression, perceptron, SVM, softmax) and apply them to two datasets: Rice dataset (binary classification) and Fashion-MNIST (multi-class image classification).
 Gain experience in hyperparameter tuning and proper data splits.

 ### Assignment 2: Multi-Layer Neural Networks
-Implementing multi-layer neural networks and backpropagation for image reconstruction based on pixel coordinates.
+Implement multi-layer neural networks and backpropagation for image reconstruction based on pixel coordinates.
 Train a four-layer network using SGD and Adam optimizers.
 Implement forward and backward passes to minimize mean square error (MSE) loss between original and reconstructed images.
 Explore different forms of input feature mapping as outlined in [this paper](https://bmild.github.io/fourfeat/) to improve image reconstruction.

 ### Assignment 3: Self-supervised and Transfer Learning, Object Detection
 - Part 1: Self-supervised Learning on CIFAR10

   Utilize PyTorch to train a model on a self-supervised rotation prediction task on the CIFAR10 dataset.
 Fine-tune a subset of the model's weights and train the model in a fully supervised setting with different weight initializations.
 Implement ResNet18 architecture and perform image rotation prediction.
 Fine-tune the model's weights for CIFAR10 classification.
-Train the full network for CIFAR10 classification.
+Train the complete network for CIFAR10 classification.
 - Part 2: YOLO Object Detection on PASCAL VOC

   Implement a YOLO-like object detector on the PASCAL VOC 2007 dataset.
 Focus on implementing the loss function of YOLO and utilize the provided pre-trained network structure.

 ### Assignment 4: Cat Face Generation with GANs
-Training a Generative Adversarial Network (GAN) on a cat dataset to generate cat face images.
+Train a Generative Adversarial Network (GAN) on a cat dataset to generate cat face images.
 Gain experience in implementing GANs in PyTorch and augmenting natural images.

 ### Assignment 5: Deep Reinforcement Learning
-Implementing Deep Q-Network (DQN) and Double DQN on Atari Breakout using OpenAI Gym.
+Implement Deep Q-Network (DQN) and Double DQN on Atari Breakout using OpenAI Gym.
 Understand deep reinforcement learning with pixel-level information and implement a recurrent state to encode history.

 ### Extra Assignment: Adversarial Attacks
 Implementing adversarial attacks on pre-trained classifiers.